 Almond oil may just be the miracle your body needs.
 Almond oil can lighten under eye circles, help with stretch marks, soothe dry hair and can be a great natural lube.

 Almond oil comes in two different types: sweet and bitter.
-Sweet almond oil is safe for external use only and cannot be used with latex condoms.
+Sweet almond oil for sex is safe for external use only and cannot be used with latex condoms.

 3. Vitamin E Oil

-Vitamin E oil can be an effective moisturizer for both your face and your vagina.
+Vitamin E oil can be an effective moisturizer for your face and vagina.
+Vitamin E oil for masturbation may be a popular choice as well.
 Some women may experience irritation so it is best to start slow.
 Also, keep in mind that vitamin E can also break down the integrity of latex condoms.

 Put the power of a physician in your pocket with the Your Doctors Online app.
 Just a touch of a button can connect you with a real doctor ready to answer your medical questions day or night.
 So snap a picture of your throat and upload it for an immediate closer look before wasting your time at the doctor’s office.
 Save your time and protect your health in one simple step.